Tudor rose: Contemporary uses

 The crowned and slipped Tudor rose is used as the plant badge of England, as Scotland uses the thistle, Wales uses the leek, and Ireland uses the shamrock (Northern Ireland sometimes using flax instead).
 As such, it is seen on the dress uniforms of the Yeomen Warders at the Tower of London, and of the Yeomen of the Guard.
 It features in the design of the 20-pence coin minted between 1982 and 2008, and in the royal coat of arms of the United Kingdom.
 It also features on the coat of arms of Canada.

 As part of the badge of the Supreme Court of the United Kingdom, the Tudor rose represents England alongside the floral badges of the other constituent parts of Great Britain and Northern Ireland.

 The heraldic badge of the Royal Navy's current flagship aircraft carrier HMS Queen Elizabeth uses a Tudor rose with colours divided vertically (per pale), inheriting the heraldry of the early twentieth century super-dreadnought oil-fired fast battleship HMS Queen Elizabeth.
 The Tudor rose makes up part of the cap badge of the Intelligence Corps of the British Army.
 The Tudor rose is used as the emblem of The Nautical Training Corps, a uniformed youth organisation founded in Brighton in 1944 with 20 units in South East England.
 The corps badge has the Tudor Rose on the shank of an anchor with the motto "For God, Queen and Country".
 It is also used as part of the Corps' cap badge.

 The Tudor rose is also prominent in a number of towns and cities.
 The Royal Town of Sutton Coldfield, uses the emblem frequently, due to the town being given Royal Town status by Henry VIII.
 The Tudor rose appears on the coat of arms of Oxford.
 It is also notably used (albeit in a monochromatic form) as the symbol of VisitEngland, England's tourist board.
 A half-and-half design was used as the "Border Rose" in some parts of Todmorden, a conurbation that was historically bisected by the Yorkshire-Lancashire border.

 The borough and county of Queens in New York City uses a Tudor rose on its flag and seal.
 The flag and seal of Annapolis, Maryland, features a Tudor rose and a thistle surmounted with a crown.
 The city of York, South Carolina is nicknamed "The White Rose City", and the nearby city of Lancaster, South Carolina is nicknamed "The Red Rose City".
 York, Pennsylvania and Lancaster, Pennsylvania are similarly nicknamed, using stylized white and red roses in their emblems, respectively.

+There are ten tudor roses present on the crest of the England national football team.